Internet aesthetic: 1990s–2000s

-During the late 1990s, mall goth emerged as a subculture to describe a style of goth fashion centered around nu metal, industrial metal, emo and the Hot Topic store chain, due to the term emerging as a pejorative, equal to the use of poseur, it was largely considered a separate subculture simply influenced by goth.
-With the increased usage of the internet and social media in the early 2000s, mall goths became frequent users of sites such as MySpace and Pure Volume.
-Other early internet subcultures included scene kids who emerged in the early 2000s, drawing influence from metalcore, crunkcore, deathcore, electronic music, and pop punk, as well as gaining popularity through the early social media website MySpace.
+During the late 1990s and 2000s, mall goth emerged as a subculture to describe a style of goth fashion centered around nu metal, industrial metal, emo and the Hot Topic store chain.
+Due to the term emerging as a pejorative, similar to the use of poseur, it was largely considered a separate subculture simply influenced by goth.
+With the increased usage of the Internet and social media in the mid-to-late 2000s, mall goths became frequent users of sites such as MySpace and Pure Volume.
+Other early internet subcultures included scene kids, who emerged in the mid-late 2000s, drawing influence from metalcore, crunkcore, deathcore, electronic music, and pop punk, as well as gaining popularity through the early social media website MySpace.
 The fashion style of metalcore band Eighteen Visions, which was labelled "fashioncore", also helped originate the visual style and aesthetic of the scene subculture.
-Additionally, the visual and fashion style of many 2000s indie music scenes, later labelled as indie sleaze, led to the emergence of the soft grunge aesthetic, which i-D magazine called one of the earliest internet aesthetics.
+Additionally, the visual and fashion style of many 2000s indie music scenes, later labelled as indie sleaze, led to the emergence of the soft grunge aesthetic, which I-D magazine called one of the earliest internet aesthetics.

-By the late 2000s, several internet aesthetics would emerge amongst the Millennial Generation, with the rise of online microgenres during the blogosphere era.
+By the late 2000s, several internet aesthetics would emerge amongst Millennials, with the rise of online microgenres during the blogosphere era.
 One of the earliest examples of a purely internet-driven music microgenre was chillwave, which was coined by the ironic music blog Hipster Runoff around 2009 as an internet meme.
 Although microgenres and scenes coined online like shitgaze, bloghouse, blog rap and blog rock predated it, chillwave became the first musical genre to develop primarily through the internet.
 Though it was strictly a musical genre, chillwave went on to be influential on future online aesthetic developments like vaporwave.